pingcap/docs/dashboard/top-sql.md

 * The CPU usage of the cluster has drastically changed and you want to know the major cause.
 * Analyze the most resource-intensive SQL statements in the cluster and optimize them to reduce hardware costs.

+Top SQL cannot be used in the following scenarios:

-Top SQL cannot be used to pinpoint non-performance issues, such as incorrect data or abnormal crashes.
+- Top SQL cannot be used to pinpoint non-performance issues, such as incorrect data or abnormal crashes.

-Top SQL does not support analyzing database performance issues that are not caused by high CPU load, such as transaction lock conflicts.
+- Top SQL does not support analyzing database performance issues that are not caused by high CPU load, such as transaction lock conflicts.

 ## Access the page